GERD (Gastroesophageal Reflux Disease) in Children

 What can I do to help my child manage GERD?

-- Keep a diary of your child's symptoms.
-Write down your child's symptoms and what your child is doing when symptoms occur.
-Bring the diary to your visits with the healthcare provider.
+- Keep a record of your child's symptoms.
+Write down your child's symptoms and what your child is doing when symptoms start.
+Bring the record to your visits with the healthcare provider.
 The diary may help your child's healthcare provider plan the best treatment for him or her.

 - Remind your child not to eat large meals.
 The stomach produces more acid to help digest large meals.
 This can cause reflux.
 Have your child eat 6 small meals each day instead of 3 large meals.
 He or she should also eat slowly.
 Your child should not eat meals 2 to 3 hours before bedtime.